bd-j/prospector/demo/tutorial.rst

 Tutorial
 ============

-Here is a quick guide to get up and running with |Codename|.
+Here is a guide to getting up and running with |Codename|.

 We assume you have installed |Codename| and all its dependencies as laid out in the docs.
 The next thing you need to do is make a temporary work directory, ``<workdir>``